ineiti/fledger/WIP.md

 - CLEANUP:
   - npm audit in flbrowser - 'npm audit --fix' breaks things
 - send regular `NodeStat`s to the signalling-server
+- Create usable crates for a signalling server and webrtc clients
+  - add minimal documentation to crates
+  - Publish fledger crates in crates.io
 - Update docker
-- Create usable crates for a signalling server and webrtc clients

 ## Current concrete goal

-- Publish fledger crates in crates.io
 - Cleanup
-    - add minimal documentation to crates
-    - make github workflows pass
   - correctly interpret old config data

 ### Things to do

 # Dates

+2022-05-2x:
+- make github workflows pass

 2022-05-24:
 - DISPLAY: flbrowser displays last ping as descending, but it should increase